Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 permeating his being, they also honoured him with the title of Bhaktiyogarasavatar,

-Shri Maharaj Ji not only accepted but proved to be true all the existing philosophies
+Shri Maharaj Ji not only accepted the existing philosophies

-of all the four previous, original Jagadgurus.
+of all four previous Jagadgurus, but proved them to be true.
 To the utter amazement of those 500

 scholars, in many cases each one being a master of a single scripture, he also miraculously

-and the easiest and simplest path to God, and that it is, in fact, the only path
+and the easiest path to God that is, in fact, the only path

 for this current age.

-Shri Maharaj Ji has composed thousands of bhajans and kirtans that evoke extremely
+Shri Maharaj Ji composed thousands of bhajans and kirtans that evoke

-- The Intoxicating Bliss of Divine Love that has been highly praised by well-known
+that has been highly praised by well-known poets of India.

 the ultimate aim of the individual soul, and sheds light on the importance of attaining